axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/additional-case-details-page.rst

    |start-case-details-page-iframe|

--  Behide the scene, the API will set path value for ``String`` custom field ``businessDetails``.
-So in case for deep customization, follow below step:
+- Behind the scene, the API will set path value for ``String`` custom field ``businessDetails``.
+So in case of deep customization, follow below steps:

    - Use API ``ProcessStartAPI.findRelativeUrlByProcessStartFriendlyRequestPath(String)`` to find process path.
-   - Set process path to custom field in your specific case ``Ivy.wfCase().customFields().stringField("businessDetails").set(your-process-path-url)``
+   - Set process path to a customfield in your specific case ``Ivy.wfCase().customFields().stringField("businessDetails").set(your-process-path-url)``

 Permission Setting
 -------------
 Configure permissions in the :dev-url:`Engine Cockpit
 </doc/|version|/engine-guide/reference/engine-cockpit/security.html>`.
 In the security area, open PortalPermissions -> PortalCasePermissions -> ShowCaseDetails.

-Or search "ShowCaseDetails" in permisions search bar.
+Or search "ShowCaseDetails" in permissions search bar.

 .. |start-case-details-page-iframe| image:: images/additional-case-details-page/start-case-details-page-iframe.png